Research ethics

 The University is a supporter of the UUK Concordat to Support Research Integrity This means we all have a commitment to:

-• uphold the highest standards of rigour and integrity in all aspects of research
+• uphold the highest standards of rigor and integrity in all aspects of research

 • ensure that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards